junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 The worst thing is, he's right.

+"And you're still onboard with this 'getting killed to go to the horror land' plan?"
+Bobby checks with Cas one last time.

+The monster that was -- is -- Cas nods.

-"This is absolutely the shittest plan I've ever seen, and that includes two apocalypses."
-Bobby sighs deeply, eyeing Cas apologetically, "I'm sorry."
+"This is absolutely the shittiest plan I've ever seen, and that includes two apocalypses."
+Bobby sighs deeply, looking at Cas truly apologetically, "I'm sorry."
 Then to Sam, "Just, don't do it in here, will ya?"

 Sam nods once, gloomily.